 Apprentices on the CYP and Families Manager Apprenticeship will learn how to build a successful team, manage resource and lead on approaches to working practices, all with the goal of delivering improved outcomes for the child, young person and their families.

 Management techniques will be put into practice, such as modelling behaviours, challenging and supporting peers and other practitioners and ensuring all practice is lead in a safe and secure environment.

-Prior attainment is carefully considered from the start to ensure time on programme within employment is maximised and strong IAG ensures that the Apprentice understands the context of their learning and that their future career progression is carefully mapped into their journey.
+Prior attainment is carefully considered from the start to ensure time on programme is maximised.
+The Skills Network offers strong IAG to ensure that each Apprentice understands the context of their learning, the assessment methodology and that their future career progression is carefully mapped into their journey.